California's Newsom pushes constitutional amendment to tighten gun access amid 2024 campaign

 Newsom's proposed 28th Amendment has four prongs: It would institute what he called a “reasonable” waiting period for all gun purchases, ban so-called assault rifles throughout the country, require universal background checks and raise the minimum age to buy a firearm to 21.

-Amending the Constitution requires either approval from two-thirds of the members of Congress or for 33 states to support the effort and call for holding a constitutional convention.
-Newsom said he plans to try to win approval from other states rather than Congress, though Republicans hold more power in statehouses across the country.
+Amending the Constitution requires support from two-thirds of the members of both chambers of Congress, or for 33 states to support the effort and call for holding a constitutional convention.
+A proposed amendment then must be ratified by three-fourths of state Legislatures or ratifying conventions.

 As of early May, the U.S. was on a record pace for mass killings, according to a database maintained by The Associated Press and USA Today in a partnership with Northeastern University.
 The database counts killings involving four or more fatalities, not including the perpetrator, the same standard as the FBI, and tracks a number of variables for each.